LibreSolar/mppt-1210-hus/README.md

 - PV short circuit
 - PV reverse polarity (for max. module open circuit voltage of around 40V)
 - Battery reverse polarity (destructive, fuse is blown)

+## Manual

+The manual is auto-generated from the markdown files in the `manual` subfolder.
+See [here](https://github.com/LibreSolar/md-manual-template) for further information regarding the automated deployment.

+You can contribute to the manual by cloning the repository to your private GitHub workspace and sending pull-requests with upates you made.